 - Udemy — courses on leadership and other career topics, in a range of prices.

-- Lynda — leadership and management courses (offers two membership plans).
+- Lynda (now LinkedIn Learning) — leadership and management courses (offers one free month of membership as of April 2020 and is $19.99/month thereafter).

 - Coursera — tons of courses on leadership and managing people; most Coursera learning is $29-$99.

-- Skillshare — offers courses in leadership and management (but the search function isn’t great, and Skillshare uses those categories very broadly, e.g., “Getting Started with Prezi” is included in “Leadership”); free or premium options.
+- Skillshare — offers courses in leadership and management; free or premium options.

 - The Open University‘s OpenLearn (UK) — free courses on leadership and management.

-Have you gone through any online women’s management training?
+Have you completed any online women’s management training?
 Any of the ones above?
 How about in-person management training?
 For managers: What were the most important tools and resources that have made you a better manager?